DIYbiosphere/sphere/docs/guides/writing.md

 ---
 layout: docs
-comments_issue: 25
-edit_issue: 26
 title: Writing Entries
 draft: true
 ---

-To write entries all you need is a GitHub account.
+A webpage for an entry has several elements.
+See them labeled in the image below (hover over the image to remove them).

+{% include other/reveal-image.html visible="/docs/tutorials/AvocadoLab/EntryExampleAnatomy.png" hidden="/docs/tutorials/AvocadoLab/EntryExample.png" %}

-Entries are written in a basic text file with two sections.
-The first, the **front matter** is between two lines of three consecutive dashes `---` represents datasets in simple `key: value` pairs written in in _YAML_.
+The elements are rendered from two sections of the entry's text file: The first, the **front matter** is between two lines of three consecutive dashes `---` represents datasets in simple `key: value` pairs written in in _YAML_.
 The second part is the **markdown text**  written in _Markdown Syntax_.
 An entry can have several components rendered from the data in the front matter and the text in markdown.
-The elements of an entry page are as follows (hover over the image to remove labels):

-{% include other/reveal-image.html visible="/docs/tutorials/AvocadoLab/EntryExampleAnatomy.png" hidden="/docs/tutorials/AvocadoLab/EntryExample.png" %}

-It is important to note that the rest of the elements come from the _front matter_.

 ## Text
 The **text** comes directly and only from the second part of the file, the _markdown text_.
 Markdown is pretty simple, see [this guide](https://learnxinyminutes.com/docs/markdown/) from _Learn X in Y Minutes_.
 Below is a small snippet: